nokia/vscode-ttcn3/README.md

 ## IntelliSense

-IntelliSense is still experimental.
-Enable the TTCN-3 language server to use them:
+IntelliSense is powered by the [ntt language server](https://nokia.github.io/ntt) and is still experimental.
+Enable the TTCN-3 language server to use IntelliSense features. ntt updates and installs automatically.

 <img src="images/vscode-ttcn3-settings.png"/>